-The Common Wood-Nymph is typically 1.7 inches to 2.9 inches (45mm to 76mm) in size.
-We have associated the following descriptors / identifiers to this insect: white patch, yellow patch, flying, rings, brown, tan, pale, yellow ring, white center pupil, black eyespots, blue eyespots, orange.
+The Common Wood-Nymph is typically 1.7 inches to 2.9 inches (45mm to 76mm) in size and has the following descriptors / identifiers: white patch, yellow patch, flying, rings, brown, tan, pale, yellow ring, white center pupil, black eyespots, blue eyespots, orange.

 The map below showcases (in blue) the states and territories of North America where the Common Wood-Nymph may be found (but is not limited to).
 This sort of data can be useful in seeing concentrations of a particular species over the continent as well as revealing possible migratory patterns over a species' given lifespan.
 Some species are naturally confined by environment, weather, mating habits, food resources and the like while others see widespread expansion across most, or all, of North America.